E-Safety for Parents & Children

 Some quick guidance from "Action for Children".
 Please bear in mind, if you sign up for these sites, and don't tell the truth about your age, that information may follow you on social media.
 For example, if you sign up for Facebook aged 8, stating you are 13, by the time you are actually 13, both Facebook and the outside world will believe you are 18.
 Would parents be happy with their 13 year old children receiving content and messages aimed at 18 year olds?

 It is advisable to look at the website of your broadband provider or contact them as many of the large providers have restrictions and controls that you can put in place to restrict your child’s use of the internet in your home.
 You can also action restrictions on individual devices.
 Below are some links to relevant website which can assist you in this:

 Internet Explorer does have parental/family settings.
 Please follow instructions below to set parental controls:

 - Click “Enable”

 - Adjust the slider to select the level you deem appropriate for your child

 Firefox has an add-on called ‘Fox Filter’ which can be applied.

 Here are some leaflets to help children with e-safety:

-At the start of the school year, each class discusses how we can all stay safe online and the dangers we may face on the internet.
-We then ask every child and their parents from Reception to Year 6 to sign an Acceptable Use Policy (AUP) so that we know they have read and understood our school's rules on staying safe.
+At the start of the school year, each class discusses how we can all stay safe online in and outside of school.
+We then ask every child to sign their Class Computing Contract/Acceptable Use Policy (AUP) so that we know they have read and understood our school's rules on staying safe.
 A copy of these Class Computing Contracts are then sent home to parents/carers.
 Pupils are regularly reminded about the importance of online safety.
 This takes place in weekly online safety lessons, computing and PSHE lessons, RSE lessons and in assemblies.